Partnership

 Thus, the provision in Article 540, paragraph 2, of the Civil Code effectively leads to an increase in the entitlement of the surviving spouse, since the rights of use and habitation in the family home are in addition to the statutory inheritance share reserved for the spouse.

 Agenzia delle Successioni can assist heirs in similar cases.
 The firm consists of experts who specialize in inheritance law.
-The first consultation is free—just complete the online form to get started.
+For the first consultation just complete the online form to get started.

 Customer Service